-- Who to contact: (University police, and Office of Environmental Health and Safety, Chemical Hygiene Officer of the facility) - (2) The location of all safety equipment (showers, eye wash, fire extinguishers, etc.) - (3) The method used to alert personnel in nearby areas of potential hazards. - (4) The location and quantity of all reactive solids in the facility - (5) Special first aid treatment required by the type of reactive solids material(s) handled in the facility - v.
-Eye protection popular opinion these glasses cannot pass the rigorous test for industrial safety glasses.)
+- (1) Who to contact: (University police, and Office of Environmental Health and Safety, Chemical Hygiene Officer of the facility) - (2) The location of all safety equipment (showers, eye wash, fire extinguishers, etc.) - (3) The method used to alert personnel in nearby areas of potential hazards. - (4) The location and quantity of all reactive solids in the facility - (5) Special first aid treatment required by the type of reactive solids material(s) handled in the facility v.
+Eye protection

+Eye protection in the form of safety glasses must be worn at all times when handling reactive solids.
+Ordinary (street) prescription glasses do not provide adequate protection.
+(Contrary to popular opinion these glasses cannot pass the rigorous test for industrial safety glasses.)
 Adequate safety glasses must meet the requirements of the Practice for Occupational and Educational Eye and Face Protection (ANSI Z.87.
 1 1989) and must be equipped with side shields.
 Safety glasses with side shields do not provide adequate protection from splashes; therefore, when the potential for splash hazard exists other eye protection and/or face protection must be worn.